 An employee who is demoted will typically receive a reduction in pay in an amount determined by the Chief Human Resources Officer and based on budget availability.
 The demoted employee's salary rate for the lower position must fall within the minimum and maximum rates of the assigned pay grade for the lower position.
-As a general rule, in the case of a voluntary demotion or the reclassification of a position to a lower pay grade, adjustments to an employee's salary will be made as follows: a 3% salary reduction for a demotion of one pay grade level; a 5.5% salary reduction for a demotion of two pay grade levels; and an added 1.5% salary reduction for each additional pay grade level thereafter.
+As a general rule, in the case of a voluntary demotion or the reclassification of a position to a lower pay grade, adjustments to an employee's salary will be made as follows: a 3% salary reduction for a demotion of one pay grade level; a 5.5% salary reduction for a demotion for each additional pay grade level thereafter.
 As a general rule, in the case of an involuntary demotion, adjustments to an employee's salary will be made as follows: a 5% salary reduction for a demotion of one pay grade level; a 7% salary reduction for a demotion of two pay grade levels; and an added 2% salary reduction for each additional pay grade level thereafter.